 Date Sent:

 Method of Delivery:

 To the Parent/Guardian of:

 Teacher:

-am is a committee of people at our school that rependents achieve academic or behave the classroom teacher.
+p specific students achieve academic o that meets on a regular basis to help teachers or behavioral success at school.
+Your child has

-Meetings are held to develop to the implemented interven o Intervention Plans for specific students and als so to discuss how the student is responding
+Meetings are held to develop Int to the implemented intervention · · · · · · · · · · · · · · · · · · · nd also to discuss how the student is responding

-concerns you have or ask que I participate in these important meetings.
-You vestions you may have regarding your child's eduare unable to attend you may follow up with yo ication.
-Your participation is valuable and
+concerns you have or ask questic , You will have an opportunity to express any 's education.
+Your participation is valuable and ith your child's teacher.

-Time:
+Meeting Information:

 Parent was notified by phone or email: Response:

-need more information, please do not hesitate at(p
+d more information, please do not hesi at

 Detach and Return this Portion

+Detach and Return this Portion

-PLEASE CHECK THE APPROPE SCHEDULED MEETING.
-RIATE RESPONSE, SIGN AND RETURN TO YOUR CHILD'S TEACHER PRIOR TO THE
+PLEASE CHECK THE APPROPRIAT SCHEDULED MEETING.
+E RESPONSE, SIGN AND RETURN TO Y OUR CHILD'S TEACHER PRIOR TO THE

-Yes, I will attend th ne meeting.
+Yes, I will attend the m eeting.

-I do not plan to att meeting. end the meeting.
+I do not plan to attend meeting. the meeting.
 Please contact me at to discuss the results of the

 Student Name Parent/Guardian Signature Date

-WMIS RTI2257, New 7/12